PrestaShop/prestashop.github.io/content/news/posts/2026/hummingbird-v2-architecture-best-practices-contribution.md

 can improve modularity and resilience.

 This is a forward-looking topic that deserves community discussion and experimentation.
-A dedicated discussion is [available here](https://github.com/PrestaShop/hummingbird/discussions/934), where we outline the direction we aim to explore for JavaScript conventions in themes — and potentially in PrestaShop core.
+A dedicated discussion is 🔗 **<a href="https://github.com/PrestaShop/hummingbird/discussions/934" target="_blank">available here</a>**, where we outline the direction we aim to explore for JavaScript conventions in themes — and potentially in PrestaShop core.

 Feedback, experiments, and real-world testing are very welcome.
 Insights from theme and module developers will be essential in shaping conventions that are practical, robust, and beneficial for the entire ecosystem.

-## How to Contribute
+## 🔨 How to Contribute

 Hummingbird evolves through community input.